 Day 5 -

 In the wee morning hours, we will set off for Hvar Island.
 This beautiful island lies between the islands of Brac and Korcula.
 Hvar is located at the center of the Adriatic sailing routes.
 In the past, this has made the island an important base for trade throughout the wider Mediterranean area.

 After lunch on board, we will jump on our bicycles and head to a small interior island settlement.
 We will ride along a coastal gravel road from Jelsa towards Vrboska and then on an old road through vineyards towards Stari Grad.
 Stari Grad is one of Croatia’s oldest towns dating back to 384BC when it was a Greek colony called Faros.
-Once back to Jelsa, we will have time to explore the town and learn about its history before setting sail to Island Brac and the famous city of Bol.
-Dinner will be at one of the most delicious restaurants in town tonight.
+Once back in Jelsa, we will have time to explore the town and learn about its history as we will stay here for the evening.

 This morning we will take a swim at the most famous beach in Croatia, Zlatni Rat, known for its natural phenomenon horn shape.
 Located in the southern part of Brac Island, it is below the highest peak of all Adriatic islands, Vidova Gora, at 2559 feet.
 There are plenty of flat rocks to play froggie – the Croatian name for skipping rocks.